Skip to content

 2. Data Product-specific section

-Product Meta section
+Product meta section

 The Data Product manifest comprises a product meta section outlining essential metadata attributes applicable to all product types.
 Note that some attributes are optional within this section, while others are mandatory.